xendogetoken/xendoge/README.md

 ## Features

-- XENDoge token contract is built on the Ethereum blockchain.
 - The contract has a fixed cap of 50 billion XENDoge tokens.
 - Users can burn their `XEN` tokens to redeem `XENDoge` tokens.
 - The smart contract has a donation address where a portion of the ether sent during the burning process is sent.